iotaledger/dpp-demonstrator/backend/docs/SCRIPTS.md

 ## Overview

 The backend includes a series of Rust scripts to configure and manage the DPP Demonstrator infrastructure.
-The scripts handle accounts, ITH federations, and decentralized identities (DIDs).
+The scripts handle accounts, IOTA Hierarchies federations, and decentralized identities (DIDs).

 ## Available Scripts